supaglue-labs/supaglue/docs/docs/intro.md

 ## What is Supaglue?

 Supaglue is an open source unified API for CRMs.
 It handles authentication, caches and normalizes data from multiple CRM platforms, and provides a single set of API endpoints for reading and writing to those CRMs.
-Developers at B2B companies can use Supaglue to streamline and scale the work of building customer-facing CRM integrations.
+Developers at B2B companies can use Supaglue to ship native, customer-facing CRM integrations in days.

 <figure>